wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/customize-view-forms/includes/4-exercise-modify-table-forms.md

 1. Set the ***TypeofAccidentId*** field to be read-only.
 Select the ***TypeofAccidentId*** field and on the right under the Properties check the **Read-only** check box.

-1. To complete the changes, click **Publish** in the top right.
+1. To complete the changes, select **Publish** in the top right.

     Now let's test our form, we will create a type of accident record.

-1. Click **Back** on the top left to navigate back to the table's menu.
+1. Select **Back** on the top left to navigate back to the table's menu.

-1. Now click on **Data** to reveal the records view of the table.
+1. Now select on **Data** to reveal the records view of the table.

-1. Click on **+ Add record** button on the top left to navigate to new main form.
+1. Select the **+ Add record** button on the top left to navigate to new main form.
 This form should look like the one we customized in the previous steps.

 1. Enter a new type of accident, see accident details below: